Zestylogic/FMark/FMark/README.md

 | Function Evaluation | `{{ macro_name(arg 1; arg 2) }}`     | Evaluates the macro `macro_name` with the arguments `arg 1` and `arg 2` and replaces the evaluation with the evaluated body of the macro. | Unit Test |

 ### Supported Features

+These are the features that are currently supported by the preprocessor.

 | Feature                     | Example                                                                                                                                         | Description                                                                                             | Tested    |
 |-----------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|-----------|